webpack/changelog-v5/README.md

 (since beta.14)

+### Compiler Idle and Close

+Compilers now need to be closed after being used.
+Compilers now enter and leave the idle state and have hooks for these states.
+Plugins may use these hooks to do unimportant work. (i. e. the Persistent cache slowly stores the cache to disk).
+On compiler close - All remaining work should be finished as fast as possible.
+A callback signals the closing as done.

+Plugins and their respective authors should expect that some users may forget to close the Compiler.
+So, all work should eventually be finishing while in idle too.
+Processes should be prevented from exiting when the work is being done.

+The `webpack()` facade automatically calls `close` when being passed a callback.

+MIGRATION: While using the node.js API, make sure to call `Compiler.close` when done.

 ## File Emitting

 webpack used to always emit all output files during the first build but skipped writing unchanged files during incremental (watch) builds.